What Is PEA?

 How does it work?

-Palmitoylethanolamide is thought to act primarily on the Peroxisome Proliferator Activated Receptor Alpha (PPAR-α), a receptor in the cell nucleus.
-It also has affinity for the cannabinoid-like G-coupled receptors GPR55 and GPR119, although it has no affinity for the classical cannabinoid receptors CB1 and CB2.
+It was discovered that mammals have a specific receptor cell known as the endocannabinoid system, which is closely interconnected with the nervous and immune system.
+CBD has been shown to boost every function of our cannabinoid receptors to help soothe and relax us.
+PEA has an affinity for the cannabinoid-like G-coupled receptors, although it has no affinity for the classical cannabinoid receptors CB1 and CB2.
 This is why it is sometimes referred to as a non-psychoactive “indirect endocannabinoid.”

 It does not block pain signals the way opioids and other analgestics do.
 Instead it works upstream by supporting the healthy function of glial cells and mast cells.*